serbarale/serbarale/README.md

 # <p align="center"> Hi there 👋, they know me as SERBARALE 💻
-## "And when the void came, you met the REDACTED one"
+<p align="center"> "And when the void came, you met the REDACTED one"

 - 📖 I'm currently studying
 - 🌱 I’m currently learning C++, Javascript, CSS, C#